OptionIA/Gemini-AI-lens-2025-/README.md

 4. Go to configuration and update your gemini api keys:

+5. Setup your input audio and output audio devices in config

-5. Start the mode to use
+6. Start the mode to use

 ## ⚖️ Licencia
 🚫 **READ LICENSE BEFORE USE** – READ LICENSE BEFORE USE